 Requirements for the Minor

-You may complete a minor in Elementary and Secondary Teacher Education as part of your bachelor’s degree.
-This path includes license and level-specific requirements (see below).
+You may complete a minor in elementary or secondary teacher education.
+This path includes license and level-specific requirements listed below.

 Want to teach?
 Pursue the minor...